-After the initial medical visit, follow-up meetings will be scheduled once every 2 to 3 months.
+After the initial appointment, follow-up visits will be scheduled regularly.
 In addition, families can participate in HealthWorks!, CBHN's weight management program for overweight and obese youth and their families.
 The HealthWorks! program provides the needed follow-up care and support for families to reach their nutrition and activity goals.

 The CBHN serves overweight and obese children and teens with a body mass index (BMI) at the 85th percentile or above.
 BMI is used to determine if your child or teen is at a healthy weight for their age and height.